 Modi was asked by Christian leaders and secularists to condemn the violence against Christians, but he remained silent on the issue.
 In fact, many Christian leaders fear that Modi is effectively behind the recent wave of violence against Christians in India.

 Recently, India began expelling foreign non-profits who are working in India---especially Christian organizations.

 The poorest in Indian society are often the most oppressed.
 Dalits, also known as "untouchables," are the most severely oppressed group; living in extreme poverty.
 Women and children also suffer horrible human rights abuses.
 Christianity is attractive to many because of the core belief that we are all created equal by God.
 Jesus' teachings and treatment of women, children, different classes and nationalities models God’s love for all kinds of people.
 Life has become even more unbearable forDalits who profess to be Christians.
 State officials recently declared that only Hindu Dalits may receive government benefits.

 Hindu extremists, claim that Christian missionaries centuries ago converted Indians by force.

 One state in India, Himachal Pradesh, has approved a law with harsh penalties against religious conversion by deception, coercion, or marriage.

 Under the Himachal Pradesh Freedom of Religion Act 2019, anyone convicted can face one to five years in prison, seven if it involves the conversion of Dalits, women and minors.

 With Modi and his party in power, Hindu nationalism has been reinvigorated by the rise of the extreme-wing Hindu government in New Delhi.
 Hindu nationalist organizations have mass reconversion "camps," attempting to "reconvert" Christians back to Hinduism.

-Please join this petition to ask President Trump to speak out for Christians in India.
+Please join this petition to ask President Biden to speak out for Christians in India.